goh-joshua/CTFs/TISC-25/Level-7/README.md

                             ],
 ...
 ```

 and I received more info about the other service.

-The [website](https://medium.com/legionhunters/hacking-the-cloud-unveiling-secrets-in-aws-ctf-challenges-5edc9259688c) also was able to find a flag by checking the directories of its own s3 bucket, but I needed to find the name of my bucket.
+The [website](https://medium.com/legionhunters/hacking-the-cloud-unveiling-secrets-in-aws-ctf-challenges-5edc9259688c) also was able to find a flag by checking the directories of its own s3 bucket, so I needed to find the name of my bucket.

 I tried various local files until I hit /var/log/cloud-init-output.log and was greeted with a 97 page PDF...